Mohammed-Zakwan-07/BudgetBuddy/README.md

 # 💸 BudgetBuddyAI

-BudgetBuddyAI is a personal budgeting dashboard that helps users track income, expenses, and savings goals.
+BudgetBuddy is a personal budgeting dashboard that helps users track income, expenses, and savings goals.
 Built with React and Tailwind CSS, it offers an intuitive and modern UI for managing finances, tracking transactions, and visualizing spending patterns.

 ---